Frequently Asked Questions

 Miscellaneous

-How do I set the presentation title, author, and date?
+How do I set the presentation title, author, date, etc.?

 Use config-info(...):